What is Bainbridge-Ropers syndrome (BRPS)?

 What are the main symptoms of Brainbridge-Ropers syndrome (BPRS)?

-Symptoms may vary between individuals but the main features of the syndrome include intellectual disability, development delay including gross motor delay and restricted mobility development.
+Symptoms may vary between individuals but the main features of the syndrome include intellectual disability, developmental delay including gross motor delay, and restricted mobility development.

 Around half of the children diagnosed with the condition are also diagnosed as autistic or with autistic traits.
 Many individuals will develop anywhere from very little to no speech.

-Seizures, frequent infections and sleep issues are also common symptoms although their exact time, severing and frequency will vary amongst individuals.
+Seizures, frequent infections, and sleep issues are also common symptoms although their exact time, severity and frequency will vary amongst individuals.

 To find out if someone has a diagnosis of Brainbridge-Roper syndrome it is important to have a consultation and evaluation with a clinical genetic specialist.
 Specialists may also suggest specific genetic testing or other types of tests to help reach a diagnosis.
 FDNA’s AI technology can help speed up the diagnostic process by analyzing facial features and other health information.